 Planning out your meals for the week is essential to eating healthier.
 Map out your breakfast, lunch, dinner and snacks for the week by finding exciting, free recipes online or in a fancy new cookbook.
 Then, make a shopping list and hit the grocery store or farmers market.
 Most of us are free on Sundays, so set that day aside for shopping and food prep.
 You can make a big batch of soup, chili or pancake mix for the week – and then it’s easy and convenient to feed yourself healthy, home-cooked meals.
 You’ll save yourself frustration, desperate hunger pangs and the temptation of visiting the drive-through!

-This is just a taste of the easy and affordable time-saving (and lifesaving) tips I’ll be sharing on my new special – How to Live to 100 – debuting Sunday, January 6, at 8pm ET on Cooking Channel.
+This is just a taste of the easy and affordable time-saving (and lifesaving) tips I’ll be sharing on my new special – How to Live to 100 – every Friday at 9pm ET on Cooking Channel.